The Platinum Card® from American Express

 One of the best features of the Platinum Card is its airport lounge access to three different types of lounges: American Express’ proprietary lounges, Delta Sky Club lounges (should you be flying Delta) and Priority Pass™ Select lounges.
 You’ll also receive an Airline Fee Credit of up to $200 every calendar year.
 (See Rates and Fees) This credit can’t be used toward airfare, but it can cover things like checked bags, in-flight Wi-Fi and flight-change fees.

 With the Platinum card, you’ll receive Hilton Honors™ Gold Status enrollment and Guest Gold Elite status at Starwood and Marriott Hotels.
 Benefits include (but are not limited to) a 25% bonus points earned during your Hilton stay and a fifth night free with every Hilton booking.

 Furthermore, American Express has recently added incentives to the Platinum Card, including up to $200 in Uber credit each year.
 You’ll receive $15 into your Uber account each month and $35 in December for both rides and UberEats orders.

 Is this card right for you?

 If you travel frequently, want great luxury travel perks and have excellent credit, this card is your match.
-But you have to be willing to deal with the $550 annual fee and pay your balance in full each month to justify this card.
+But you have to be willing to deal with the $550 annual fee (See Rates and Fees) and pay your balance in full each month to justify this card.
 (Not paying in full each month may result in up to $38 in late fees.)
+(See Rates and Fees)

 It helps to have access to the Platinum Card’s free concierge service if you’re constantly traveling from hotel to hotel.
 The service can help you with requests like buying concert tickets, making restaurant reservations and shopping.
 It also offers exclusive access to events like the Kentucky Derby and the Grand Prix de Monaco.